 The Right Materials Are Critical

-Too often, OJT is seen as needing little if any support from materials.
+Too often, OJT is seen as needing little, if any, support from materials.
 The truth is that all successful OJT programs benefit from professionally-created materials that help guide learners and trainers.
 Note that both trainers and trainees require this type of support.

 Ideally, both trainer and trainee will have access to the same materials.
 This ensures that everyone is on the same page and helps to avoid knowledge gaps while providing guidance and support where it’s needed most.
 What sorts of materials might you need, though?

-You might choose to provide any of a wide range of support materials, from handbooks to job descriptions, training cards to process overviews.
+You might choose to provide any of a wide range of support materials, from handbooks to job descriptions and training cards to process overviews.
 They should be kept in an easily accessed location and may be physical or digital in nature.
 If going the digital route, a simple solution is to make them accessible via your learning management system.